-Alarms sound for no apparent reason
+Smoke Alarms sound for no apparent reason

-• House Code your Alarms - see booklet 'RF Modules for Battery Powered Smoke & Heat Alarms'.
-If the Alarms are in the default factory settings, neighbouring units may cause them to alarm.

-• Check for fumes, steam, etc. from the kitchen or bathroom.
-Paint and other fumes can cause nuisance alarms.

-• Check for any sign of contamination such as cobwebs or dust.
-Clean the alarm as described in Section 5 if necessary.

-• Press the Test/Hush button on the Smoke Alarm causing the Alarm (this can be identified as the Alarm with the red light flashing rapidly) - this will silence the Smoke Alarm for 10 minutes (and also silence all other interconnected Alarms in the system).

-• Smoke & Heat Alarms, with RadioLINK modules, sound for 2 seconds every 4 hours - this indicates that there is a depleted battery somewhere in the system - check all Alarms as outlined in section 5 "Power Supply Monitoring".
+- Check for fumes, steam, etc. from the kitchen or bathroom.
+Paint and other fumes can cause nuisance alarms. - Check for any sign of contamination such as cobwebs or dust.
+Clean the Alarm as described in Section 5 if necessary. - Press the Test/Hush button on the Smoke Alarm causing the alarm (this can be identified as the Alarm with the red light flashing rapidly) this will silence the Smoke Alarm for 10 minutes (and also silence all other interconnected Smoke Alarms in the system). - Smoke Alarms, with RadioLINK modules, sound for 2 seconds every 4 hours this indicates that there is a depleted RF Module battery somewhere in the system check all Alarms as outlined in the relevant section of the RF Module booklet. - House Code your RadioLINK Alarms see the 'RadioLINK Module Booklet'.
+If the Alarms are in the default factory settings, neighbouring Alarms may cause them to sound.